-The Most Successful Female Everest Climber of All Time Is a Housekeeper in Hartford, Connecticut
+Lhakpa Sherpa Is the Most Successful Female Everest Climber of All Time

 Lhakpa Sherpa awoke before dawn on a cold Connecticut morning in January 2015 and shuffled into the kitchen of her two-bedroom apartment in West Hartford.
 The walls were covered in drawings and coloring-book pages of Disney princesses shaded in crayon and pencil by her two daughters, ages 8 and 13.
 She brewed up a small pot of coffee rather than the milk tea she grew up on in Balakharka, a village in the Makalu region of the Nepalese Himalayas.
 The apartment was clean, the girls’ toys packed away against the walls, and the building, though older, was more or less in good repair.
 It seemed secure.